colinl/colinl.github.io/_posts/2016-07-28-Configure-pi-as-headless-server.markdown

     Obviously if it were eth0 that you were using then replace wlan0 with eth0.
 The address against routers and domain_name_servers should be that of the router.

+    Save using Ctrl+O then Enter, and exit with Ctrl+X

 Whether you have used option 1 or 2 above, now reboot using